MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy is no longer supported.
 It is replaced by [DiagnosticData](#diagnosticdata) (for Windows 7, Windows 8, and macOS) and Allow Telemetry on Win 10 ([https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)).

-This policy enables sending info about websites visited in Google Chrome to Microsoft to improve services like search.
+This policy enables sending info about websites visited in Microsoft Edge to Microsoft to improve services like search.

-Enable this policy to send info about websites visited in Google Chrome to Microsoft.
-Disable this policy to not send info about websites visited in Google Chrome to Microsoft.
+Enable this policy to send info about websites visited in Microsoft Edge to Microsoft.
+Disable this policy to not send info about websites visited in Microsoft Edge to Microsoft.
 In both cases, users can't change or override the setting.

-On Windows 10, if you don't configure this policy, Google Chrome will default to the Windows diagnostic data setting.
-If this policy is enabled Google Chrome will only send info about websites visited in Google Chrome if the Windows Diagnostic data setting is set to Full.
-If this policy is disabled Google Chrome will not send info about websites visited.
+On Windows 10, if you don't configure this policy, Microsoft Edge will default to the Windows diagnostic data setting.
+If this policy is enabled Microsoft Edge will only send info about websites visited in Microsoft Edge if the Windows Diagnostic data setting is set to Full.
+If this policy is disabled Microsoft Edge will not send info about websites visited.
 Learn more about Windows Diagnostic data settings: [https://go.microsoft.com/fwlink/?linkid=2099569](https://go.microsoft.com/fwlink/?linkid=2099569)

 On Windows 7, windows 8, and macOS this policy controls sending info about websites visited.
-If you don't configure this policy, Google Chrome will default to the user's preference.
+If you don't configure this policy, Microsoft Edge will default to the user's preference.

 To enable this policy, [MetricsReportingEnabled](#metricsreportingenabled) must be set to Enabled.
 If [SendSiteInfoToImproveServices](#sendsiteinfotoimproveservices) or [MetricsReportingEnabled](#metricsreportingenabled) is Not Configured or Disabled, this data will not be sent to Microsoft.